Chapter 4. Customizing the data plane

 • openstack-ansibleee-runner: Your container image that the ansible-runner execution environment uses to execute Ansible.

-You can designate a node set for a particular feature or workload.
-To designate and configure a node set for a feature or workload, complete the following tasks:
+You can configure a node set to designate it for a particular feature or workload.

 Note